 Q: You mentioned that this generation is “copy-paste” when it comes to sound.
 What do you mean by that?

-A: Everyone's trying to sound like somebody else.
-I feel like the only way to really get out of that is if people stop focusing on other people and stop focusing on "how could I sound like this person?" and start asking "how can I express myself and how I'm feeling right now?"
-It might not come out the way you wanted it to, and it might not be perfect.
+A: Everyone’s trying to sound like somebody else.
+The only way to get out of that is if people stop asking “how could I sound like this person?” and start asking “how can I express myself?”
+It might not come out perfect.
 Sometimes self-expression is ugly.
 And I want people to be more comfortable with that.

 Q: What do you want people to take away from PIXIE DREAMS?

-A: I want other people to dive into themselves and stop looking at other artists for inspiration.
-Look into yourself for inspiration.
-You have so much to offer in this world, and I feel like everyone's perspective is so important to share because it kind of breaks out of the mold that we've created — sound-wise, industry-wise.
-I want people to be more comfortable with self-expression, even when it's not perfect.
+A: I want people to stop looking at other artists for inspiration and look into themselves.
+Everyone’s perspective is so important to share.
+I want people to be more comfortable with self-expression, even when it’s not perfect.

 Q: You said this is your most vulnerable work.
 How did people react to it?